Department: CAS Psychology

 Department or Program Summary

 The primary goal of the Department of Psychology is to cover the entire field of basic psychological and clinically relevant research.
-Department faculty group themselves into four major areas: Cognitive/Systems Neuroscience, Social-Personality, Developmental, and Clinical.
+Department faculty group themselves into four major areas: Clinical, Cognitive/Systems Neuroscience, Developmental, and Social-Personality.

-Our faculty strongly believe that innovation occurs where traditional areas meet.
-We pride ourselves on fluent area boundaries and cross-area collaborations.
+Many of our faculty strongly believe that innovation occurs where traditional areas meet.
+We pride ourselves on fluid area boundaries and cross-area collaborations.
 A large share of the collective research activity occurs in projects that involve multiple faculty within the department.
-Our faculty engage in productive research collaborations with faculty in other UO departments as well: Anthropology, Architecture, Biology, Economics, Education, Philosophy, and Physics.
+Our faculty engage in productive research collaborations with faculty in other UO departments as well, including: Anthropology, Architecture, Biology, Economics, Education, Philosophy, and Physics.

-Competitive applicants will have an established research profile, peer-reviewed publications, external funding experience, and a proven record of teaching excellence.
+Competitive applicants will have an established research profile, peer-reviewed publications, external funding experience, and a proven record of teaching experience.

 The successful candidate will demonstrate an ability to teach in ways that value the varied learning needs and interests of a culturally diverse student population and that reflect a commitment to encouraging the success of all students.